18F/micropurchase-auctions/README.md

 6. Contact [@adelevie](https://gsa-tts.slack.com/messages/@adelevie/) or [@mtorres](https://gsa-tts.slack.com/messages/@mtorres/) in the [#micropurchase-bizdev](https://gsa-tts.slack.com/messages/micropurchase-bizdev/) channel to let us know about it, or to ask any questions.

+## What happens after my issue is created?
+Someone on our team will take a look and get back to you within a couple of business days.
+We may want to work with you a little more to sharpen the requirements of the auction, or we may just run it!
+In either case, we'll keep you in the loop.

+Once your auction is published, you'll be able to see it on [Micro-purchase platform](https://micropurchase.18f.gov).
+We will make sure the auction is advertised in advance, and we will manage the auction all the way through to delivery.

+When the winning vendor delivers the work we will let you know, and we will work with someone on your team to evaluate the work.
+If the code is accepted, someone from your team will merge it into the code base and deploy it to production.

 ## Some important reminders:

 Before creating an auction, you may want to first review our documentation so you can learn [what makes a good auction](https://micropurchase.18f.gov/docs/getting_started) and how you go about [creating one](https://micropurchase.18f.gov/docs/getting_started).